dessertlab/EVIL/README.md

 * The appendix of the paper containing additional information on the test set.

-## Datasets
+## Dataset
 To automatically generate Python and assembly programs used for security exploits, we curated a large dataset for feeding NMT techniques.
 A sample in the dataset consists of a snippet of code from these exploits and their corresponding description in the English language.
 We collected exploits from publicly available databases ([*exploitdb*](https://www.exploit-db.com/), [*shellstorm*](http://shell-storm.org/shellcode/)), public repositories (e.g., GitHub), and programming guidelines.
 In particular, we focused on exploits targeting Linux, the most common OS for security-critical network services, running on IA-32 (i.e., the 32-bit version of the x86 Intel Architecture).
 The dataset consists of two parts:
 1. **Encoders**: a Python dataset, which contains Python code used by exploits to encode the shellcode;
 2. **Decoders**: an assembly dataset, which includes shellcode and decoders to revert the encoding.

 Please, find the detailed information of the datasets on the paper.